coleifer/huey/docs/api.rst

         helper (described below).
 The consumer checks once per minute whether the function should run.

-        Example — execute every three hours, on the hour:
+        Example, executing every three hours, on the hour:

         .. code-block:: python